Astronomy20/MultiLib/README.md

 - **Flexible matching** - shaped, shapeless, and procedural (`PatternProvider`) structures; shell/interior matching; free blocks.
 - **Rotation-aware detection** - horizontal or full 3D rotation modes, plus fixed-facing "directional core" structures.
 - **Stateful controller blocks** - optional base classes for a block-entity-backed core that tracks formed/unformed state and ticks while active.
-- **Callbacks, not polling** - `onFormed` / `onBroken` / tick callbacks fire exactly when they should.
+- **Callbacks** - `onFormed` / `onBroken` / tick callbacks fire exactly when they should.
-- **Ghost-overlay preview & auto-place** - players can preview a structure in the world before placing it, and place the remaining blocks with a single tool.
+- **Ghost-overlay preview & auto-place** - players can preview a structure in the world before placing it and place the remaining blocks with a single tool.
-- **JSON/datapack definitions** - structures can also be defined data-driven, without touching Java.
+- **JSON/datapack definitions** - structures can also be defined data-driven.
-- **Recipe-browser integration** - JEI, REI, EMI, and Patchouli/GuideME support out of the box.
+- **Recipe-browser integration** - JEI, REI, EMI, Patchouli and GuideME support out of the box.

 ## Quick example